Img 1 After the larval-pupal molt, flea pupae are initially white.

 Flea Cocoon Color

-Most fleas pupate within cocoons.
-The cocoons consist of a white, silk-like substance.
-The soft, moist fibers loosely surround the flea.
-Debris readily adheres to the sticky cocoons, such as dust, sand, soil, and carpet fibers.
+Most fleas pupate within cocoons, which consist of a white, silk-like material.
+The soft, moist fibers loosely envelope the flea.
+Thus, debris readily adheres to the sticky cocoons.
+They quickly get coated with dust, sand, soil, and carpet fibers.
 As a result, the cocoons blend into their surrounding, almost perfectly camouflaged.

 Img 3: Flea cocoons camouflaged with debris from the environment.